 Six large triangular bay windows protrude from the south facade of the building, granting passers-by a sight of the activities within.
-Perhaps more importantly, the walls of glass allows the low winter sun, when it does rise, to gently strike the back wall of the foyer, heating up the space.
+Perhaps more importantly, the wall of glass allows the low winter sun, when it does rise, to gently strike the back wall of the foyer, heating up the space.
 Some years from now, Kiruna's Folkets Hus and every other building around it, of which there are many, will be completely gone.

 This is the only thought rolling through my mind as I meander through the room, delaying an inevitable confrontation with the cold.
 A large printed display covers one wall of the room, a map of the city, with different sections of the central area highlighted in different colours, accompanied by years ranging from 2020 to 2032.
 It's an overview of the different phases of the plan; the plan to move the entire city centre three kilometres eastward.